atpritam/Voice-Assistant/README.md

 - OpenAI Whisper for speech recognition
 - Coqui TTS for speech synthesis
 - Sentence Transformers for semantic embeddings
-- Ollama for local LLM inference
+- Ollama for LLM inference